scicluna/reactchallenge1/README.md

 **Expected:** Clicking the checkbox toggles its value

 **Actual:** Nothing happens

+**Solution:** CSS was set to display: none for the actual checkbox.
+Changed to be opacity-0 and take up the whole checkbox container.

 # Bug 3: Cannot select _All Employees_ after selecting an employee